stockeh/srvit/README.md

 - [dataprep/](dataprep/): scripts to convert raw data into numpy
 - [notebooks/](notebooks/): notebooks for data exploration and visualization

-**Note**: pathnames need to be updated in the scripts to point to the correct directories.
+**Note**: path names need to be updated in the scripts to point to the correct directories.

 ### Data Preparation